spardoel/Bike-trainer/Posts/2022-08-25-bike_trainer_blog_11.md

         # return a list of valid ids
         return [str(x[0]) for x in valid_ids]
 ```

-And really that's about it.
+With those basic user interface methods done, that's about it.
+I crossed my fingers and ran the code.
 Here is an example of the program being run.
 ```
 Welcome to my TrainerRoad clone!